KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Shell-Output by khassel](https://gitlab.com/khassel/MMM-Shell-Output)

-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
-2. Typo: Found `Magic Mirror` in file `MMM-Shell-Output.js`: Replace it with `MagicMirror²`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-5. Warning: No LICENSE file.
-6. Recommendation: No ESLint configuration was found.
+1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [Shelly-HT by Medve01](https://github.com/Medve01/Shelly-HT)